BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 2. **CLI Interface** - Run from command line with parameters
 3. **Validation** - Built-in parameter parsing and validation
 4. **Automation** - Easy to integrate into scripts and CI/CD
-5. **Documentation** - Self-documenting with descriptions and help text
+5. **Documentation** - Allows you to document what is happening more easily

 ## Task Basics